Pando (tree): Range of age estimates

 Due to the progressive replacement of stems and roots, the overall age of an aspen clone cannot be determined from tree rings.
 Speculations on Pando's age have ranged between 80,000 and 1million years.
 Many news sources list Pando's age as 80,000 years, but this claim derives from a now-removed National Park Service web page, which redacted that claim in 2023 and was inconsistent with the Forest Service's post ice-age estimate.
 Glaciers repeatedly formed on the Fish Lake Plateau over the past several hundred thousand years and the mountains above Pando's landmass were crowned by glaciers as recently as the last glacial maximum.
-Ages greater than approximately 16,000 years therefore require Pando to have survived climate conditions during the Pinedale glaciation, something that appears unlikely under current estimates of Pando's age and modeling of variations in local climate.
+Ages greater than approximately 16,000 years therefore require Pando to have survived climate conditions during the Pinedale glaciation, something that appears unlikely under current estimates of Pando's age and modeling of variations in local average temperature and climate.
+According to multiple studies, in order for the Pando seed to germinate, would have required soil temperatures of at least 59 F while soil temperatures of at least 74 F would be needed for suckering to begin and for Pando to have spread.
+During the time glaciers were present in the area, temperature models indicate Pando's homeland would have been 7‒25 °F (4‒14 °C) cooler, with the warmest month, July, which today has an average temperature of 74 F for the high, and 44 F for the low.
 A 2017 paper by Chen Ding et al. seems to support US Forest Service claims that Pando could not be older than the last Glacial Maximum in the area based on paleo-climate models and genetic traits of aspen sites throughout North America.
-A 2024 paper indicates the age could be between 16,000 and 80,000 years based on the first somatic mutation model of the tree, but, that research has not finished peer review and also relies on older material and testing methods.
-Thus, charcoal studies published in 2022 place the lower end of Pando's potential age range at around 9,000 years, while the somatic mutation models' most conservative estimate of 16,000 years of age awaits replication using new material and methods, and will also require climate models to prove conditions were favorable to the Pando seed being able to germinate and establish itself during this period.
+A 2024 paper by Pineau et at first indicated the age could be between 16,000 and 80,000 years based on the first somatic mutation model of the tree, but, that research did not pass peer review, while mass media outlets continue to push an unverified claim.
+A revised draft by the researcher in 2026 tacked the age at between 16,000 years old and upwards of 37,000 years old, but again, did not pass peer review making it hard to situation the claims.
+Thus, charcoal studies published in 2022 place the lower end of Pando's potential age range at around 9,000 years, while the somatic mutation models' most conservative estimate, which seems climatically and geologically possible of 16,000 years, awaits replication, or a process where new material and methods might bring more clarity.